wp-plugins/hammas-calendar/readme.txt

 3. Your appointment management page that allows to remove existing appointments.

 == Changelog ==
+= 1.3.0 =
+* New feature: Ability to add attribute default_service to Wordpress shortcode.
+When the default service is defined widget will auto-selects service and query-s open slots from current month.
+Also multiple service codes can be defined and the first available code found from dropdown will be selected.
+If non of the codes are found the logic will select the top service of dropdown.
+I.e [hp-calendar default_service="3,123"].
+Service codes can be found by inspecting the dropdown menu <option> tag values.
+* Also at the this plug-in is released 2 new behavioral changes will be made
+1. First free slot in a month will be auto selected.
+2. If there is no open slots in the month then informative message will be shown.

 = 1.2.9 =
 * Localization update and easier instructions is configuration.